 In IDT Standard mode, the first word written to an empty FIFO will not appear on the data output lines unless a specific read operation is performed.
 A read operation, which consists of activating REN and enabling a rising RCLK edge, will shift the word from internal memory to the data output lines.

 In FWFT mode, the first word written to an empty FIFO is clocked directly to the data output lines after three transitions of the RCLK signal.
-A $\overline{\text{REN}}$ does not have to be asserted for accessing the first word.
-However, subsequent
+A REN does

 PIN CONFIGURATIONS (CONTINUED)